climatemodeling/dmess22/_posts/2000-01-03-committee.md

  * <a target="_blank"
 href="https://www.climatemodeling.org/~forrest/"><b>Forrest
-M. Hoffman</b></a> is a Senior Computational Climate Scientist at Oak Ridge National Laboratory (ORNL).
-As a resident researcher in ORNL&rsquo;s Climate Change Science Institute (CCSI) and a member of ORNL&rsquo;s Computational Sciences &amp; Engineering Division (CSED), Forrest develops and applies Earth system models (ESMs) to investigate the global carbon cycle and feedbacks between biogeochemical cycles and the climate system.
+M. Hoffman</b></a> is a Distinguished Computational Earth System Scientist at Oak Ridge National Laboratory (ORNL).
+As a resident researcher in ORNL's Climate Change Science Institute (CCSI) and a member of ORNL's Computational Sciences & Engineering Division (CSED), Forrest develops and applies Earth system models (ESMs) to investigate the global carbon cycle and feedbacks between biogeochemical cycles and the climate system.
 He applies data mining methods using high performance computing to problems in landscape ecology, remote sensing, and large-scale climate data analytics.
 He founded the workshop series on Data Mining in Earth System Science (DMESS) in 2009 and has served as lead convener for all six prior workshops.
-Forrest is also a Joint Faculty Professor in the University of Tennessee&rsquo;s Department of Civil &amp; Environmental Engineering in nearby Knoxville, Tennessee.
+Forrest is also a Joint Faculty Professor in the University of Tennessee's Department of Civil & Environmental Engineering in nearby Knoxville, Tennessee.

  * <a target="_blank" href="https://www.climatemodeling.org/~jkumar/"> <b>Jitendra Kumar</b></a>
 is a computational hydrologist at Oak Ridge National Laboratory